Top 4 Benefits of React Native for Mobile App Development

 Despite the fact that you can probably face the cases described above, compared to native development, the delivery of a product is extremely fast with React Native, that is comprised of completely different code.

+The next advantage in favor of building React Native apps is simple styling.
 Writing CSS was not my favorite process throughout my web development career – that is, until Flexbox came along.

 The flexible box (Flexbox) layout is a way of using CSS’s display property in a whole new way.
 The point was to offer more control to developers who want to build naturally responsive layouts.